epam/Wilma/README.md

 WARNING!
 ========
-**Wilma is under mayor update (preparing V2.0) which means if you get th source and compile yourself, not all the functions might work!
+**Wilma is under mayor update (preparing V2.0) which means if you get the source and compile yourself, not all the functions might work!
-If you don't want to deal with broken features, aways use the Release versions!**
+If you don't want to deal with broken features, always use the Released versions!**

+**You must also should know that V1.6 release works reliable with HTTP only, since the supported HTTPS protocols (SSLv3, TLS1) become obsolete since the last release.**

 # Quick intro for end users
 ## Wilma application